lwig-wg/protocol-comparison/draft-ietf-lwig-security-protocol-comparison.md

 ~~~~~~~~~~~~~~~~~~~~~~~
 {: #fig-compare1 title="Comparison of message sizes in bytes with Connection ID" artwork-align="center"}

-{{fig-compare2}} compares of message sizes of DTLS 1.3 {{RFC9147}} and TLS 1.3 {{RFC8446}} handshakes without connection ID.
+{{fig-compare2}} compares of message sizes of DTLS 1.3 {{RFC9147}} and TLS 1.3 {{RFC8446}} handshakes without connection ID, CCM_8, P-256, and ECDSA.
 DTLS is typically sent over 8 bytes UDP datagram headers while TLS i typically sent over 24 bytes TCP segment headers.
 TCP also uses some more bytes for additional messages used in TCP internally.

 ~~~~~~~~~~~~~~~~~~~~~~~ aasvg
 =====================================================================